-Make certain that your on site OSHA 10 and 30-hour training classes in Illinois are conducted by a trainer who is officially authorized to conduct live OSHA courses.
+Make certain that your on site OSHA 10 and 30-hour training classes in Illinois are conducted by trainers like ours who are officially authorized to conduct live OSHA courses.
 The trainer must first complete a series of OSHA trainer classes provided by one of the OSHA Education centers located around the country.
 You can confirm their status as a currently authorized OSHA Outreach trainer by asking to look at their credentials proving they completed the following trainer courses.

 Construction industry trainers must successfully complete the OSHA 510 course, followed by the OSHA 500 course.
 This qualifies the trainer to conduct OSHA 10-hour construction training in Illinois and anywhere else in the USA and territories for a four-year period.
 The trainer is also authorized to conduct OSHA 30-hour construction training in Illinois and elsewhere.
 To maintain their status as an authorized OSHA Outreach trainer for construction, they must complete the OSHA 502 trainer update course every four years.